-Network nonduplication and syndicated exclusivity rules25 allow regulatory penalties and FCC intervention for what are, essentially, breaches of contract between broadcast programmers and TV distributors.
+Network nonduplication and syndicated exclusivity rules allow regulatory penalties and FCC intervention for what are, essentially, breaches of contract between broadcast programmers and TV distributors.
 These rules are unnecessary and ill suited for the modern stage.
-As the R Street Institute notes, licensing and carriage agreements do not require special FCC enforcement-in the event of copyright violation or contract breach, Article III courts are sufficient.26 Hundreds of cable programmers and online distributors, in fact, contract for programming without being subject to the nonduplication and syndicated exclusivity rules, which shows that markets can effectively handle even complex copyright and distribution negotiations.
-The FCC moved in that free-market direction with the 2014 elimination of sports blackout rules when it affirmed that private contractual agreements with programmers and MVPDs can protect distribution rights.27 The sports blackout rules similarly imposed regulatory penalties for breach of programming shows that private parties can enforce their own distribution agreements without FCC intervention.
+As the R Street Institute notes, licensing and carriage agreements do not require special FCC enforcement-in the event of copyright violation or contract breach, Article III courts are sufficient.
+Hundreds of cable programmers and online distributors, in fact, contract for programming without being subject to the nonduplication and syndicated exclusivity rules, which shows that markets can effectively handle even complex copyright and distribution negotiations.
+The FCC moved in that free-market direction with the 2014 elimination of sports blackout rules when it affirmed that private contractual agreements with programmers and MVPDs can protect distribution rights.
+The sports blackout rules similarly imposed regulatory penalties for breach of programming distribution agreements.
+The continued distribution of broadcast and cable sports programming shows that private parties can enforce their own distribution agreements without FCC intervention.